 Cooking may not seem like a particularly creative hobby at first glance.
 But if you think about it, cooking is all about creating something new out of a combination of ingredients — which is exactly what creativity is all about.
 So whether you’re into baking, grilling, or anything in between, giving yourself the opportunity to experiment in the kitchen is a great way to flex your creative muscles.

 Yes, gaming can be a creative hobby.
 In fact, many of the most popular video games out there require a fair amount of creativity to play.
-So whether you’re into role-playing games, strategy games, or anything in between, picking up a controller and losing yourself in a virtual world is a great way to get your creative juices flowing.
+So whether you’re into role-playing games, strategy games such as learning chess online with the help of enthusiasts like Mikhail Solodovnikov, or anything in between, picking up a controller and losing yourself in a virtual world is a great way to get your creative juices flowing.